April Income And Consumption: Near Bottom

 Apple.
 Number of directions requests, indexed to 3/9/20 = 100

-Beyond everything else, the problem is that Minnesota is one of the worst states right now when it come to their C19 epidemic.
+Beyond everything else, the problem is that Minnesota is one of the worst states right now when it comes to their C19 epidemic.

 COVID Tracking Project; Apple.
 The green line is pushed to the right 11 days to account for the 1-2 week incubation period of the virus, so 3/20 on the chart is actually 3/9 in the data.
 Data through 5/26.